link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 Two main questions need to be addressed for this to work:

+**1. How do hosts (and containers) discover the cluster addresses of other containers?**

 #### Cluster Controller

-**1. How do hosts (and containers) discover the cluster addresses of other containers, especially those on different hosts?**

 Maintaining the state of this overlay network is often handled similarly to a [distributed database cluster]({{< ref "distributed-database" >}}).
-A central Controller typically manages the overlay network's settings and synchronizes them across the cluster.
+A central **controller** typically manages the overlay network's settings and synchronizes them across the cluster:
-Strong consistency for this controller is preferred because:

 - The cluster's network state changes frequently (e.g., containers starting, stopping, moving), necessitating strong consistency to avoid routing errors.